 Dates History In Arabian PeninsulaAugust 13, 2022

 Dates are an iconic symbol of Arabian hospitality and an essential part of life in the kingdom.
 Case in point: Upon entering a Saudi home or office, you will often be welcomed with an offering of dates and qahwa (Arabic coffee).

-The History of Saudi Arabian Dates
+The Dates History in Arabian Peninsula

 The kingdom is now the world’s third-largest producer of dates, which have been cultivated and traded throughout the region since 7000 B.C.
 As vital to the economy as they are to the diet, it’s no wonder that the emblem of Saudi Arabia features a date palm set between two crossed swords.
 The 800,000 metric tons harvested each year must be hand-picked as each fruit matures.